gracelang/language/languageSpec/spec.md

 ### Confidential

-Confidential attributes can be requested only on `self` or on some number of cascaded `outer`s, or in an implicit request (which must resolve to one of the former cases).
+Confidential attributes can be requested only on `self`, or on an `outer`  sequence, or in an implicit request (which must resolve to one of the former cases).
 Consequently, if _m_ is
 defined in the object, class, or trait _d_, it is accessible to _d_, to objects that reuse (i.e., `inherit` or `use`) _d_,